gongahkia/personal-wiki/bach1/law/lgst102-SGLegalSystem/lgst102-SGLegalSystem-week7.md

 ### My recommendation

-* I would agree with the IO's recommendation for charge of 1 count of s304A of penal code *(causing death by rash or negligent act)*, amounting to 5 year imprisonment and or fine
+* I would agree with the IO's recommendation for charge of 1 count of s304A of penal code *(causing death by NEGLIGENT act)*, amounting to 5 year imprisonment and or fine
+    * evident Mr Shankar (accused) had no idea of what he did wrong, but being a hawker should have been expected to know basic food safety hygiene
+        * `Objective test`: Even without his position as a hawker, any reasonable person SHOULD know storing raw food with cooked food carries the risk of transmission, constitutes RASHNESS.
 * I would propose the additional charge of 44 counts of s336b of penal code *(punishment for act which endangers life or the personal safety of others)*, amounting to 3 month imprisonment and or fine of $1,500

 #### Cursory considerations